 Licensed Psychologist – CA PSY 21471

-Identifying as a first-generation college student/first generation in the USA and proud Latina, Dr. Mondragon has a particular passion for the UCR campus community and supporting students to feel empowered through their educational experience and beyond.
+Identifying as a first-generation college student, first generation USA citizen, and proud Latina, Dr. Mondragon has a particular passion for the unique and highly diverse UCR campus community and supporting students to feel empowered through their educational experience and beyond.

 Dr. Mead joined Counseling and Psychological Services in 2010.
-She received her master’s and doctoral degrees in clinical psychology at the California School of Professional Psychology at Alliant International University in Los Angeles.
+She received her master’s and doctoral degrees in Clinical Psychology at the California School of Professional Psychology at Alliant International University, Los Angeles.